 Organize your workspace to minimize visual distractions – take a look around your work desk…is it full of things that are likely to distract you as soon as you get a little bored?
 Remove any unnecessary items and keep only the project you are working on in front of you.

-Personal phone calls – tell your family and friends to only call your personal number not your work line.
-Chatting to a friend is too tempting to someone with a procrastination habit.
+Personal phone calls – tell your family and friends to only call your personal number, not your work line.
+Chatting with a friend is too tempting to someone with a procrastination habit.

 Tip 2: The First 60 Minutes Is For Work

-This is a simple strategy that really works to get your day off in a productive way and is certainly one of the better habits you can develop to help you stop procrastinating.
+This is a simple strategy that really works to get your day moving in a productive way.
 Spend the first 60 minutes of your day attacking your list of tasks before doing anything else.
 That means no checking email, reading the news, reading texts or looking at Facebook.
 Once you have successfully spent 60 minutes working you can treat yourself to a few minutes catching up on social media.
 This is probably my favourite how to stop procrastinating tip.

 Tip 3: The 5 Minute Rule

-This strategy is designed to get you started on all those small jobs you know you should be doing but never get round to starting.
-Here’s how it works…if the task takes less than five minutes to do, DO IT NOW!
+This strategy is designed to get you started on all those small jobs you know you should be doing but never get round to starting!
+Here’s how it works… if the task takes less than five minutes to do, DO IT NOW!
 Yes, it really is that simple!
-If you follow this strategy you’ll soon clear a lot of the quick tasks that on your to-do list and have been playing on your mind of your to-do list, free up more of your time to concentrate on your bigger goals and form a habit that will serve you well every day of your life.
+If you follow this strategy you’ll soon clear away a lot of the quick tasks that on your to-do list and have been playing on your mind.
+Plus, you’ll free up more of your time to concentrate on your bigger goals and form a habit that will serve you well every day of your life.

 Tip 4: Focus On Small Steps

 Procrastinating over starting a large overwhelming project?
-Breaking it down into small manageable pieces can calm you down, make it seem less intimidating and far more manageable and will help motivate you into taking action.
+Breaking it down into small manageable pieces can calm you down, make it seem less intimidating and far more manageable.
+Plus, it can help motivate you into taking action.
 Check out my article on how to break a big task into small steps for a more in-depth read.

 Tip 5: Make Boring Tasks More Interesting

-Maybe the worst enemy of the habitual procrastinator…an uninteresting, mind numbing task!
+Maybe the worst enemy of the habitual procrastinator… an uninteresting, mind-numbing task!
 It’s no surprise that if you find a task incredibly boring you are going to have difficulty generating enough enthusiasm to start it.
 Luckily there’s a simple solution – make the task fun!
-Here are a few ideas how to accomplish this:
+Here are a few ideas on how to accomplish this:

 Listen to music – a simple technique but stiff very effective.
-Listening to music you love and that inspires you can distract you from the tedious task at hand, motivate you and make the time go faster.
+Listening to music you love and that inspires you can distract you from the tedious task at hand.
+And it will motivate you and make the time go faster.